Your Horoscope This Week: June 1 To 7

 Welcome to June, cosmic beings.
-Can you believe we’re already halfway through 2024?
+Can you believe we’re already halfway through 2025?
 The cosmos are vibing differently this week — like, let’s actually take a deep breath and recalibrate, because this energy is asking for it.
-We start the month with the first quarter moon in Virgo on June 2nd at 11:41 p.m.
-EST, nudging us to organize our lives like our sanity depends on it.
+We start the month with the first quarter moon in Virgo on June 3rd at 1:41 p.m.
+AEST, nudging us to organise our lives like our sanity depends on it.
 Spoiler: it kinda does.
 Whether it’s cleaning out your closet, unsubscribing from random emails, or finally saying goodbye to that project you low-key knew wasn’t for you, this is the week to clear the clutter — internally and externally.

 AdvertisementADVERTISEMENT